 Note: I don’t know all these tracks’ correct names or composers.
 James Bisset, Bill Catambay, Bob Chamot, Dane Smith, Solra Bizna, and Mark Sumner created the original tracks; others are based on Carl Orff’s “O Fortūna” (Latin: “O Fortune”), Henry Mancini’s Peter Gunn theme, and Nobuo Uematsu’s (植松 伸夫) “Listen to the Cries of the Planet” (kanji: 「星の声が聞こえる」, rōmaji: Hoshi no koe ga kikoeru) from Final Fantasy VII.
 The scenario credits several other sources, but at least three are incomplete or incorrect:

 The game also credits the Santa Fe theme to “Alexander Seropian […] revised by Mark Sumner”.
 That seems hard to get wrong, but given the errors above, I don’t even know how much credence to give it.
-Also, Excalibur: Morgana’s Revenge 3.0 does not work correctly with any version of Aleph One from at least the last ten years.
+Also, Excalibur: Morgana’s Revenge 3.0 does not work correctly out of the box with any version of Aleph One from at least the last ten years.
 It may at first appear to work correctly, but the Lua is completely broken, which will render many levels uncompletable.
 Moreover, its creators have consistently refused to allow anyone to release modified versions of EMR.
-(Multiple people have asked, including me.)
-However, pfhore on Discord has been working on a plugin to fix it; I’ll link it when it’s complete.
+(Multiple people, including me, have asked.)
+However, pfhore has created a plugin to fix it.
+It is now available on Simplici7y.
 Finally, while I remastered most of this soundtrack, I left three of the original MP3s intact, as they already had sufficient dynamic range, and upmastering wouldn’t have restored enough upper frequencies to make an audible difference (if memory serves, they were piano pieces). |

 |||||